TIBCOSoftware/snappydata/docs/quickstart.md

 scala> :q //Quit the Spark shell
 ```

-Now that we have seen the basic working of SnappyData tables, let's run [benchmark](#Start Benchmark) code to see the performance of SnappyData and compare it to Spark's native cache performance.
+Now that we have seen the basic working of SnappyData tables, let's run the [benchmark](#Start Benchmark) code to see the performance of SnappyData and compare it to Spark's native cache performance.

 ##Getting Started by Installing SnappyData On-Premise
 Download the latest version of SnappyData from the [SnappyData Release Page](https://github.com/SnappyDataInc/snappydata/releases/) page, which lists the latest and previous releases of SnappyData.